-It is very important that we keep the pressure on by contacting our state and federal officials and telling them that we want to keep wolves protected.
+It is crucial that we keep the pressure on by contacting state and federal officials and telling them we want to keep wolves protected.

 WISCONSIN RESIDENTS: Figure out who your local elected officials are and how to contact them here.

 U.S. RESIDENTS: Tell your U.S. Senators and Representatives that wolves need federal protection.

 A letter to the editor (LTE) is another effective way to influence elected officials and educate others.
 Members of Congress are particularly responsive to letters in their constituents’ local newspapers.
 There may be no easier way to make a public statement of support for wolves than a writing a letter to the editor.
 To learn how to write an effective LTE, click here.

 Federal Wolf Delisting Comment Period Extended Until July 15th

 Submit your formal comment in opposition to the USFWS prematurely stripping our wolves of federal protections TODAY.